-- The time scheduled for this study was limited.
+- ☐ The time scheduled for this study was limited.
 This time also coincided with the time set by the district for athletics and theatre act competitions.
 It was therefore hard for the researcher to get teachers and children since they were out for these activities.
-The researcher was therefore made to visit the schools several times. - Parents who were respondents expected to be paid back in exchange of their answers.
-They were therefore rigid in giving their responses. - The study was too expensive for the researcher in terms of transport, stationery, typing and binding among others. - It was tiresome for the researcher because she had to carry out the study and at the same time continue with the work programme and teaching practice.
+The researcher was therefore made to visit the schools several times. - □ Parents who were respondents expected to be paid back in exchange of their answers.

-.9 Delimitations
+They were therefore rigid in giving their responses. - ☐ The study was too expensive for the researcher in terms of transport, stationery, typing and binding among others.

-- The knowledge of the respondents' mother language enabled the researcher to collect data with much ease. - The manageable study sample enabled the researcher to collect data easily with in short time given. - Costs were lowered because of the distance from the researcher's working place to the sampled schools.
+It was tiresome for the researcher because she had to carry out the study and at the same time continue with the work programme and teaching practice.
+1.9 D elimitations The knowledge of the respondents' mother language enabled the researcher to collect data with much ease.
+The manageable study sample enabled the researcher to collect data easily with in short time given.
+Costs were lowered because of the distance from the researcher's working place to the sampled schools.
 There was therefore no need for accommodation expenditure as the researcher gathered information.
+Seeking help from people of good will also enabled the researcher to get such services as typing and binding at a subsidized cost.